MandWdevclub/MandWdevclub.github.io/_posts/2017-01-23-Contextualizing-Sockets-UDP.md

-As promised, the first two variables declared are the port and IP address of your server, which your client will send data to.
-We then create our socket using UDP.
+As promised, the first two variables declared are the port and IP address of your server, which your client will send data to (don't forget to replace this).
+We then create our DatagramSocket.
 Next we create a byte array from our message string, and we package it in a DatagramPacket like so: